 When and how will i know if my child has a game of cricket to play?

-All junior members are asked to complete an online availabilty sheet for their specific sqaud.
+All junior members are asked to complete an online availabilty request on Spond for their specific sqaud (and sometimes additonal squads).

 The lead coaches and/or manager of each squad will then use this to pick a side.

-The whole squad will be contacted either by email, WhatsApp or both no less than 5 days before the fixture.
+The whole squad will be through Spond no less than 5 days before the fixture.

 If there aren't enough to make a full team then those that are available will be announced as selected and the coach/manager will continue to try and fill spaces until a full team has been reached.